keboola/component-salesforce-v2/README.md

 To enable client credentials flow, you need to create a Connected App in Salesforce.
 This process is described in **How to set up a Connected App** section above.
 The only difference will be checking **Enable Client Credentials Flow** for the Connected App.

-You need to fill in the **domain** field for this type of Authorization.
-For Keboola's Salesforce DEV account with website https://keboola-dev-ed.my.salesforce.com this value is **keboola-dev-ed.my**
+You also need to fill in the **domain** field for this type of Authorization.

 # Configuration